Hazmatius/KID/README.md

 </p><br>

 ## Action Sequences
 My first thought for how to generate a specific sequence of actions was to pick a starting state, a desired end state, and a random sequence of actions, then sequentially feed the actions into the forward model to generate next states.
 This would eventually generate a "final state" that I could compare to the actual desired final state.
 Since the whole model is differentiable, I figured I could just fix the model weights and use backpropagation to modify the action sequence, treating them as parameters of a model.
-This is diagramed in **Figure 8**.<br>
+This is diagramed in **Figure 8**.
+The loss function is shown in **Figure 9**.

 <p align="center">
   Figure 8